leonardogargani/ROS_trajectory_tracking_controller/README.md

 ### Trajectory control for differential drive

-This simulation shows the behavior of the controller when an 8-shaped trajectory is set.
+This simulation shows the behavior of the custom controller when an 8-shaped trajectory is set.

 **[terminal #1]** Start the simulation:
 ```bash